Ryan5453/lyricscribe/README.md

 > This project is currently in progress.
 Updates will be posted over time as results come back.

 ## Dataset

 The dataset used for this project contains a total of 39,886 audio files.
 831 files are used exclusively for testing (the benchmarks below), while the other 39,055 are used for training.
-The dataset is multilingual - the test subset was randomly chosen so it should be approximately the same makeup as the training set.
+The dataset is multilingual - approximately 58.2% English and 28.5% Spanish, with the remaining 13.3% is made up of 18 other languages.

 ## Benchmarks